mparker2/mparker_phd_thesis/chapter_4/text.md

 \newpage

-### Reverse translation permutation testing reveals codon usage bias towards G4 formation in template strand 5' UTRs.
+### Reverse translation permutation testing reveals codon usage bias towards G4 formation in template strand 5' UTRs

 The enrichment of two tetrad PG4s inside coding regions in Arabidopsis could be indicative of a function for G4s in transcriptional or translational regulation, however, it is also possible that these sequences could be a byproduct of specific protein motifs which are encoded by GC rich codons.
 In order to explore this, we developed a novel sequence permutation method which we call "reverse translation".
 First, we calculated the codon usage table (the quantifiable bias in usage of synonymous codons) from all CDS sequences.
 The sequences were then translated into their protein product sequence, then reverse translated back into potential coding sequences (PCSs) with randomly selected codons, but using the codon usage table as weights.
 These PCSs are therefore sequences which might be expected to code for the given protein, assuming that the codon bias is identical across all genes and all positions in genes.
 We performed 100 reverse translation shufflings for each CDS and then calculated the GC and PG4 content of each PCS using the Quadparser method and G4Seeqer.